-Therapy sessions does not only improve a client's awareness and identity, but it also allows an opportunity for personal growth and self development, this can lead to a more autonomous, fulfilling and harmonious life.
+Therapy sessions does not only improve a client's awareness and identity, but it also allows an opportunity for personal growth and self development, this can lead to a more autonomous, authentic, resilient, fulfilling and harmonious life.

 What I Specialise in